Bladder Cancer (cont.)

 In 2004, the World Health Organization developed a new grading system for bladder cancer.
 This system divides bladder cancers into the following groups.

-- Urothelial papilloma - noncancerous (benign) tumor
+- Urothelial papilloma - Noncancerous (benign) tumor

-- Low-grade papillary urothelial carcinoma - slow growing and unlikely to spread
+- Low-grade papillary urothelial carcinoma - Slow growing and unlikely to spread

-- High-grade papillary urothelial carcinoma - more quickly growing and more likely to spread
+- High-grade papillary urothelial carcinoma - More quickly growing and more likely to spread

 Stage and grade of bladder cancer play a very important role not just in deciding the treatment that an individual patient should receive but also in quantifying the chances of success with that treatment.
 Of note, carcinoma in situ (CIS or Tis, as mentioned in the section on staging) is always high grade.

 The initial surgical procedure that a patient undergoes after the diagnosis of bladder cancer is established is usually a transurethral resection of bladder tumor or "TURBT."
 It is done with the help of special instruments attached to a cystoscope (mentioned earlier in the section on investigations) and involves cutting out the tumor and removing it from the bladder with the help of an electrical cautery device.
 This surgery is done through the normal urinary passage and does not involve an external cut on the body.
 It is the initial treatment of bladder cancer as well as a staging procedure since the specimen retrieved from the surgery is sent to a pathologist who gives his/her inference on the depth of invasion of the tumor in the bladder wall (T stage) as well as the grade (high/low).
 Further treatment depends to a large extent on the findings of this initial surgery as well as the other staging investigations and is covered in the sections to follow.
+TURBT is the most common treatment for bladder cancer.

 Viewers share their comments